szyth/quran-ebooks/README.md

 # Create EPUBs

-This is a 3 step process.
-This script does it all for you.
 - Login to `quran.com` API
 - Create HTMLs using EPUB-compatible `css` and `font`.
 This fetches all Surah content as JSON from `quran.com`.
 Includes core logic of this tool.
 - Convert these HTMLs into EPUB